dssimmons-codes/AMDAT/Manual/multithreading.md

 | [`rdf`](rdf.md) | Calculate Radial Distribution Function | 21x |
 | [`rnf`](rnf.md) | Calculate Radial Count | 23x |

-## Inconsistency in performance between analysis

-AMDAT is currently implemented with a highly object-oriented design and an array-of-structures (AoS) memory layout.
-Hence, data are organized in adjacent memory blocks, making them more prone to Cache Coherency issue.
-In parallel system, this conflict results in false-sharing, meaning different threads try to have writing access to one common cache line, despite aiming at independent memory location.
-To fix performance bottleneck, AMDAT uses padding to separate each memory location further from each other, reducing Cache Coherency conflicts.
-This approach, however, trades spatial locality from serial implementation for mitigated memory conflict in parallel tasks, making perfect speed-up realistically unachievable.
-Therefore, speed-ups are inconsistent between analyses due to the differences in how we store the data.

 ## System Requirements

 To use multithreading effectively in AMDAT, make sure the following requirements are met: